2021-03-01

 or irrefutable pattern is expected.
 It is often used in practice

-for annotatiing parameter types and for deciding an unbounded generic
+for annotating parameter types and for deciding an unbounded generic

 type - for example when parsing a value from a string then printing it.